-Chris Smith is a graduate of London Central High School and the College of William and Mary.
-His background is in writing and book publishing.
-He first became involved at Galilee when he was “voluntold” to help at Vacation Bible School.
-Chris edits and creates content for all our our media and publications.
+Chris Smith’s background is in editing and book publishing.
+He got involved at Galilee when he was “voluntold” to help at Vacation Bible School.
+Chris edits and creates content for all our media.
 He’s the most normal guy you’ll ever meet, except he likes soccer.
-Chris believes that God favors Manchester United Football Club.
+And recently got into cricket.

 Mickie Stalcup has been working at Galilee since 1999.
 Her job title has changed over the years but her enthusiasm for her job hasn’t.
 She has always said the she had the “best job in the world” and that is still true.
 She loves meeting new people and making them feel at home.
 In addition to being on staff, Mickie is also a Stephen Minister and a Stephen Leader.
 She and her husband, Phillip, have been married since 1995.
 Phillip is a salesman at Belfort Furniture in Sterling.
 They have two very spoiled cats.
 Phillip loves to garden and Mickie loves to travel.